SixArm/BoldContact/doc/xcode-project-overview.md

 Main:

-* BoldContactsApp: the main SwiftUI struct.
+* BoldContactApp: the main SwiftUI struct.

 * AppDelegate: typical app delegate, such as for notifications.